-All students admitted to AD Poly are required to take the Math Placement Exam (MPE) prior to registration of courses.
+All students admitted to ADPoly are required to take the Math Placement Exam (MPE) prior to registration of courses.
 Exam results will be used to place students in the appropriate mathematics course which reflects their math understanding.
-The ASD at AD Poly uses exam results to check new students' math knowledge and skills.
+The ASD at ADPoly uses exam results to check new students' math knowledge and skills.
 Hence, students should be placed at the right math level for them.
 Students will be placed into MATH100 (Pre-calculus) unless they pass the MPE with a score of 70% or higher.
 At this point, MATH100 will be waived and students will be given permission to register for MATH111 (Calculus I).

 Note: The MPE qualifies students to sit for further challenge exams.
-Students who don't pass the MPE can't sit for challenge exams for mathematics, physics and/or chemistry.
+Students who do not pass the MPE cannot sit for challenge exams for mathematics, physics and/or chemistry.